Yes, they can occassionally drink goat milk as long as their tummies can handle it.

-What to do if your cat accidentally drinks goat milk: Observe any changes in your cat in the next 24 hours.
+What to do if your cat drinks goat milk: Observe any changes in your cat in the next 24 hours.
+An adult cat who drinks goat milk may experience upset stomach.
+Symptoms may include vomiting, bloating, loose stools or diarrhea, and intestinal cramps.
 If her symptoms worsen, take her to the veterinarian immediately.

 In summary: Goat milk should not be given to full-grown cats that are allergic to milk or do not have the capacity to digest it.
 Kittens can be fed goat milk in dire circumstances, but never as a permanent meal plan.
 (Instead of goat or cow milk, give her kitten glop.)
 Before offering goat milk to your cat, consult with your vet.
 If you feed your cat goat milk for prolonged periods and beyond the recommended amount (5 to 10% of her daily caloric intake), it may cause her to gain weight and become obese.